Stylus is an awesome CSS pre-processor, which provides much more concise syntax and more powerful feature than its competitors, such as LESS or SCSS.

 5

-xml_dom.xpath '.' # returns document
+xml_dom.xpath '.'# returns document

-xml_dom.xapth '//.' # returns all element nodes
+xml_dom.xapth '//.'# returns all element nodes

-xml_dom.xpath '/feed' # returns empty array
+xml_dom.xpath '/feed'# returns empty array

-xml_dom.xpath '//entry' # returns empty array
+xml_dom.xpath '//entry'# returns empty array

-xml_dom.xpath '//media:group', 'media' => 'http://search.yahoo.com/mrss/' # returns 4 the media:group nodes
+xml_dom.xpath '//media:group', 'media' => 'http://search.yahoo.com/mrss/'# returns 4 the media:group nodes

 It is super weird.

+After half an hour fighting against the Nokogiri, I begin to realize that it must be related to the namespace.
 And I found that there is an attribute applied to the root element of the document: xmlns="http://www.w3.org/2005/Atom", which means all the elements without explicit namespace declaration in the xml dom are under the namespace http://www.w3.org/2005/Atom by default.

 And for some reason, the XPath query is namespace sensitive!
 It requires the full name rather than the local name, which means we should query the DOM with the code: xml_dom.xpath '//atom:entry', 'atom' => 'http://www.w3.org/2005/Atom'.

-xml_dom.xpath '//media:group', 'media' => 'http://search.yahoo.com/mrss/' # returns 4 the media:group nodes
+xml_dom.xpath '//media:group', 'media' => 'http://search.yahoo.com/mrss/'# returns 4 the media:group nodes

 So in a sentence: XPath in Nokogiri doesn’t inherit the default namespace, so when query the DOM with default namespace, we need to explicitly specify the namespace in XPath query.
 It is really a hidden requirement and is very likely to be ignored by the developers!